-At Memorial Sloan Kettering, more than 100 laboratories are conducting cutting-edge studies in immunology, neuroscience, pharmacology, chemical biology, structural biology, developmental biology, computational biology, cell biology, and molecular biology.
+Memorial Sloan Kettering is a world-renowned cancer center known for its innovative cancer research and outstanding patient care.
+More than 100 laboratories are pursuing cutting-edge research in immunology, neuroscience, pharmacology, chemical biology, structural biology, developmental biology, computational biology, cell biology, and molecular biology.

-MSK is committed to diversity and inclusion, and we are eager to host students at a one-day symposium about postgraduate opportunities and careers in biomedical and life science research in our laboratories.
-We hope to enable those who might not typically consider a postdoc at MSK to see firsthand if MSK would be a good match.
+MSK is also committed to diversity and inclusion, and we are eager to host you at a one-day symposium on accessing postgraduate opportunities and career pathways in biomedical and life science research in MSK laboratories.
+The MSKVIEW diversity day enables students who might not typically consider a postdoc at MSK the opportunity to see firsthand if MSK would be a good match for them.

 - learn about the cutting-edge science being conducted at MSK

-- meet MSK faculty in one-on-one sessions and roundtables
+- meet MSK faculty in one-on-one meetings and roundtables

 - hear from current trainees about how they decided to conduct their postdoctoral training at MSK

-- receive insights into how to chart their course and navigate their career development beyond graduate school and postgraduate training
+- receive insights on how to chart their course and navigate career development beyond graduate school and postgraduate training

-Participation in the symposium is on a selected basis, and eligible candidates will be notified by January 15, 2020.
-Given that the focus of the symposium is on postgraduate training, we invite:
+Participation in the symposium will be on a selected basis; eligible candidates will be notified by the end of January 2021.
+Given that the focus of the symposium will be on postgraduate training, we invite: